apathetic-tools/snippets/docs/text/utf8-emoji-icons-by-category/README.md

 🚀 Rocket / Launch, 🏆 Trophy, 🎯 Target, 🧩 Puzzle, ❤️ Heart / Favorite, 💔 Broken Heart, 🌙 Moon, ☀️ Sun, 🌟 Glowing Star, 🎉 Party / Celebration, 🎁 Gift, 😎 Sunglasses, 🥳 Party Face, 😐 Apathy, 🦥 Sloth

 *B/W:* ⚝ Empty 5-Point Star, ♥ / ♡ Heart, ☾ Moon, ☀ Sun

+## What are some alternatives?

+> [!TIP]
+> If writing on GitHub, you can use convenient shortcodes for many emoji.
+See the [Github Emoji Cheat Sheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/github-actions-auto-update/README.md) to check which ones are supported.
+You can also paste UTF-8 emoji directly without using shortcodes.

+> [!TIP]
+> See our [Astro Starlight Icons by Category Snippet](../../docs/astro-starlight/icons-by-category/README.md) for inspiration when using that framework for even more options including SVG icons.

+> [!NOTE]
+> See the [Unicode Full Emoji List v17.0 (mirror)](https://unicode-org.github.io/emoji/emoji/charts-17.0/emoji-list.html) for a complete list of 4,802 characters, with more coming out all the time.

 ---